hooroo/query_ar/README.md

 end
 ```

-You can declare a query:
+You can declare a query (note the naming convention, this is important):

 ```ruby
 class UserQuery